Aviva’s ESG pension fund is still not fossil fuel free – despite £140m client demand

 Aviva engages with dozens of companies which receieve over 30% of their revenues from coal, and its divestment covers a relatively minute fraction of its holdings.
 Today, Aviva has divested over £11 million from 17 companies, but other insurers such as AXA have divested over £2.6 billion from coal companies since 2015, and more than £500 million from companies producing and transporting tar sands.

 “Aviva has a reputation of advocating for climate action in the policy space.
 However, few are aware of the reality of Aviva’s investment portfolio.
 Aviva likes to divide the investors’ community in two: those who engage with fossil fuel companies to push them to transform their business model, and those who divest.
 But the reality is that most, if not all of the investors who have divested from companies highly exposed to coal or tar sands, also engage with many companies, individually or collectively through the Climate Action 100+ initiative.
 Aviva’s simplistic description of the issue has only one purpose: to draw attention away from its reluctance to change its own investment model.
 If Aviva were serious about fighting climate change, it would stop making new investments into fossil fuel companies, and announce a clear exclusion of all companies with expansion in the coal and tar sands sector” says Lucie Pinson, European coordinator of the Unfriend coal campaign.

-Since the launch of the global Unfriend Coal campaign two years ago, 14 European insurers, and one Australian insurer, have come out with policies to address climate change.
+Since the launch of the global Insure Our Future campaign two years ago, 14 European insurers, and one Australian insurer, have come out with policies to address climate change.
 Eight of the policies were announced in the last six months with the scope of policies continuing to expand.
 Just last week, Zurich became the third insurer to limit involvement in the tar sands sector.